SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/index.md

 * Webinar reminder and follow-up
 * Cross sale (follow up after purchase)

+## Flow steps

+A flow may have multiple steps.
+Once a participant completes a step, they move to the next.
+Participant status is reassessed before any action in a step.

 ## Workflow

 Plan and create content before the flow is set up, then connect already prepared content to a specific flow.